June 1, 1947

 He was nominated for the British Independent Film Award for Best Actor for his role as Dr. William Rivers in war drama movie Regeneration (1997).

-He won the Cannes Film Festival Award and a Evening Standard British Film Award for Best Actor for his role as Lytton Strachey in biographical film Carrington (1995).
+He was nominated for the BAFTA Award for Best Actor in a Leading Role also won the Cannes Film Festival Award and the Evening Standard British Film Award for Best Actor for his role as Lytton Strachey in biographical film Carrington (1995).

 He played Governor Weatherby Swann in fantasy swashbuckler films: